bizley/Yii-AjaxDropDown/PARAMETERS.md

 _string_ Additional CSS style of the results header element.

 ## hiddenClass
-_string_ CSS class of the hidden element on the results list.
+_string_ CSS class of the hidden element on the results list.<br>
 Bootstrap default is 'hidden'.

 ## inputClass
-_string_ CSS class of the input text field.
+_string_ CSS class of the input text field.<br>
 Bootstrap adds 'form-control'.

 ## inputStyle
 _string_ Additional CSS style of the input text field.

 ## keyTrigger
-_boolean_ Wheter pressing the key in filter field should trigger the dropdown list to open, default true.
+_boolean_ Wheter pressing the key in filter field should trigger the dropdown list to open, default true.<br>
 This option works as intended only for _bootstrap_ parameter set to true.

 ## loadingClass